ScalablyTyped/Converter/docs/plugin.md

 Due to conflicting scala library dependencies **this plugin needs sbt 1.3.0 or newer**.

-Since we generate source code, it should work with any combination of Scala 2.12/2.13 and Scala.js 0.6.x/1.0.0-milestones.
+Since we generate source code, it should work with any combination of Scala 2.12 / 2.13 and Scala.js 1 / 0.6.
-Certain [flavour](flavour.md)s might not yet work on Scala.js 1.0.0 milestones if the libraries have not been published.
+Certain [flavours](flavour.md) might not yet work on Scala.js 1 if the libraries have not been published.

 ## Add to your `project/plugins.sbt`